Finding a Top Financial Advisor Firm in Los Angeles, California

 Clients also have the flexibility to shape their portfolios as they wish.
 Westmount allows clients to place restrictions on their accounts, such as on specific holds or cash minimums or maximums.

 AdvicePeriod, LLC says it’s setting out to reinvent wealth management, as “the current model is totally outdated.”
-The firm was founded just four years ago in 2013, making it the newest firm on this list.
-It has six certified financial planners (CFPs), one chartered financial analyst (CFA) and one certified private wealth advisor (CPWA).
+The firm was founded in 2013, making it the newest firm on this list.
+It has a total of 13 offices across 10 states.
+The firm's team includes 16 certified financial planners (CFPs), four chartered financial analysts (CFAs), three certified investment management analysts (CIMAs), two chartered alternative investment analysts (CAIAs), one certified private wealth advisor (CPWA), one certified public accountant (CPA), one certified public accountant/personal financial specialist (CPA/PFS), one certified financial consultant (CFC) and one chartered retirement planning counselor (CRPC).

 AdvicePeriod says that it’s accustomed to working with clients who have complex estate planning and tax needs.
-The firm’s client base is a majority high-net-worth individuals.
+The firm’s client base is a majority high-net-worth individuals, though it also serves a number of individuals.
 Its account minimum is typically $500,000.

 AdvicePeriod, LLC Background